The Best Pumpkins for Baking and Cooking

-Choose pumpkins between 4 to 8 pounds, and don't worry if the outside looks a little dull — as long as you don't see any big bruises or soft spots, it's fine.
+Choose pumpkins between four to eight pounds, and don’t worry if the outside looks a little dull — as long as you don’t see any big bruises or soft spots, it’s fine.
 Pumpkins have a long shelf life and can keep for months at cool room temperature.

 Preparing Whole Pumpkins

-Once you have the right kind of pumpkin, you can treat it like any other hard winter squash: roast it whole, steam it, or cut it into smaller pieces before cooking into soups and curries.
-For baking, make your own pumpkin puree by baking or roasting it first before using in recipes, and don't forget to save and roast those tasty seeds.
+Once you have the right kind of pumpkin, you can treat it like any other hard winter squash: Roast it whole, steam it, or cut it into smaller pieces before cooking into soups and curries.
+For baking, make your own pumpkin purée by baking or roasting it before using in recipes, and don’t forget to save and roast those tasty seeds.

 Pumpkin purée freezes very well, so make a big batch to save for another baking project!